jkeohan/bonus_lectures/algos/intro-to-sorting-algos.md

 - it tries to sort an element that isn't there (undefined)
 - it continues to sort all values even though the ones at the end are in the right position
-- it continues to sort even though by the end of the second loop the array is already sorted.
+- it continues to sort even though by the end of the second loop the array is already sorted

 <hr>